 Know why Gillette advertises so heavily?
 That’s the only way to convince you to spend $3.50 to buy something that costs a fraction of that to make.
 Don’t do it.

 The upfront cost of a traditional safety razor is much higher than its plastic counterpart.
-The savings come with the blade refills, which can cost less than 50 cents a pop.
+But the savings come later, when you purchase blade refills at less than 50 cents a pop.

-One tip for women from blogger Edward Antrobus is to never purchase the feminine versions of razors.
+One tip for women from blogger Edward Antrobus is to never purchase the versions of razors marketed to women.

 Do the same comparison yourself wherever you shop and see if pretty pink is costing you a pretty penny.